One of the fundamental causes of health inequalities is the unequal distribution of incomes across the population.

 We have produced a briefing on the recent discussions around a universal income policy and the implications it might have for improving health and reducing health inequalities.
 It links closely with NHS Health Scotland’s complementary inequality briefing on ‘Income, wealth and poverty’.

 The Scottish Public Health Observatory created a tool which estimates the likely impact of economic changes on health and health inequalities.
 It can be used at national or local level to look at estimated changes in deaths and hospital admissions.
-Find out about our Informing Investment to reduce health Inequalities (III) tool.
+Find out about our Informing Investment to reduce health Inequalities (Triple I) tool.

 We have also published research to estimate the impact of a broader range of policy interventions on household income and income inequalities in Scotland, including a universal income.
-This results will be used to estimate the impact of these policies on health and health inequalities in Scotland using the ScotPHO tool.
+These results will be used to estimate the impact of these policies on health and health inequalities in Scotland using the ScotPHO tool.

 How cost of living affects health inequalities